Detachment 440 Cadre

 - Recruiting Flight Commander

-Captain Dustin R. Koslowsky is the Operations Flight Commander and Assistant Professor of Aerospace Studies at Air Force ROTC Detachment 440, University of Missouri (MU).
-He is responsible for MU and Air University academic policies, procedures, educational content pertaining to Air Force ROTC staff members and students.
+Captain Nolan D. O’Keefe is the Recruiting Flight Commander and Assistant Professor of Aerospace Studies at Air Force ROTC Detachment 440, University of Missouri-Columbia (MU).

 - NCOIC, Knowledge Operations Management